JuliaLang/julia/README.md

     set path= ( $path $cwd )

+On some systems, julia is not built with executable permissions by default.
+Make sure to enable those.
 Now you should be able to run Julia like this:

     julia